Biagio Bellotti

-Biagio Giuseppe Maria Bellotti (Busto Arsizio, 26 February 1714 – Busto Arsizio, 5 August 1789) was an Italian painter, architect, sculptor, musician and canon.
+Biagio Giuseppe Maria Bellotti (26 February 1714 in Busto Arsizio – 5 August 1789 in Busto Arsizio) was an Italian painter, architect, sculptor, musician and canon.

 Early life

 Biagio Giuseppe Maria Bellotti was born on 26 February 1714 in Busto Arsizio, the son of Leopoldo Bellotti (1683–1758) and Aurelia Ballarati, of Gallarate, both from Bourgeoisie families.
 He was taught by Padre Paolo Gallazzi, and by his grandfather Biagio Bellotti (1656–1713) and by his uncles, Matteo and Paolo Bellotti, both painters, and by Giuseppe Tosi, an organist.
 Between 1732 and 1742 he studied to become a priest.